Rackham Distinguished Graduate Mentor Award

 Recipients of the Rackham Distinguished Graduate Mentor Award

-- Brian Coppola, Chemistry
+- Brian Coppola, Arthur F. Thurnau Professor of Chemistry

-- Barbra Meek, Anthropology and Linguistics
+- Barbra Meek, Professor of Anthropology, Professor of Linguistics

-- Alice Telesnitsky, Microbiology and Immunology
+- Alice Telesnitsky, Professor of Microbiology and Immunology

 - Miriam H. Meisler, Myron Levine Distinguished Professor in the Departments of Human Genetics and Neurology